Chorley Empire Cinema at Chorley Theatre

 1 person favorited this theater

-Chorley, Lancashire.
-The Empire Cinema opened, as the town’s first cinema, in 1910.
-In 1912 Archie Hooley began his connection with the cinema business at the Empire Cinema.
+Located in Chorley, Lancashire, now part of north Greater Manchester and south of Preston.
+The Empire Electric Theatre opened, as the town’s first purpose-built cinema, on 3rd September 1910.
+It had a 26ft wide proscenium.
+In 1912 Archie Hooley began his connection with the cinema business at the Empire Electric Theatre.
+By 1927 it had been re-named Empire Cinema and by 1930 it was equipped with a Western Electric(WE) sound system and was operated by the Perfecto Filmograph Co.
+Ltd. By 1939 it was operated by the Snape & Ward chain.
 According to the Kine Year Books, in 1940 the seating was for 800, while by 1952 it had been reduced to 679 (still a far cry from today’s 236 seats!).
 3D films were shown in the early-1950’s.
 Archie had died in 1944; his son Selwyn closed the cinema in 1957, apparently “because of the taxes” [presumably Entertainments Tax, charged on ticket sales].